How to Calculate profit margin for a Construction Project.

 The markup determination stage is just as important, if not more so, than the stages discussed above.

-The determination of the industrial profit or net profit margin that the contractor seeks to get as compensation for his work is the final step in any budget estimate.
+The determination of the industrial profit or net profit margin that the contractor seeks to get as compensation for his work is the last step in any budget estimate.

 In the execution of a project, each contractor puts into play his prestige, capacity, experience, capital, equipment, and other relevant factors.

-For a contractor to get at the end of a project the amount of money expected as profit, the starting point must be a reliable estimate that ensures a lucrative contract.
+For a contractor to get the amount of money expected as profit on completion of a job, it must necessarily start with a reliable estimate which guarantees a lucrative contract.

 Markup – Formula

-We add the amount of profit to the budget as follows:
+We apply the markup to the quotation as follows:

-1 – As a percentage of the net final cost of the estimate (surcharge on cost)
+1 – As a percentage of the final cost of the estimate – Cost markup.

-Final price (without taxes) = cost + (cost *% profit)
+Final price (no taxes) = cost + cost * (% cost markup)

-2 – As a percentage of the sales price.
-(Margin on price)
+2 – As a percentage of its selling price – Mark-up on price

-The markup that companies set, naturally, depends on:
+The margin that companies set, naturally, depends on:

 -From the previous experience that each company has in the execution of similar works.